 PLUMBING LEAKS - Drains are not under water pressure and if the pipes leak it can be slow and long term = hidden and destructive.
 Galvanized pipes are a good example and even supply lines can have slow pinhole leaks that are not obvious at first.

 FLOOD DAMAGE - From plumbing leaks to natural disasters the water damage can be extensive.
 Using thermography to help see how far the repairs need to go is useful so the remediation can begin faster.

 ELECTRICAL ANOMALIES - Outlets and breakers in use will appear in an IR scan, the trick is knowing what is right and what isn't.
 Overheating components in an electrical system can be signs of greater issues that an electrician should evaluate further.

 RADIANT FLOORS - Thermal images can help evaluate for proper installation, leaking hydronic systems or failing electric coils.

 TANK LEVELS - Accurately determine how much water, propane or other fluids are inside of a container.

-Outdoor and indoor temperature difference should be 18 degrees minimum for purposes of most scans.
+Outdoor and indoor temperature difference of 18 degrees or more is ideal for purposes of most interior wall/ceiling scans.
 Heat flowing from hot to cold through building materials, walls, and surfaces is easier to see with greater differences.
 Choosing the right day and utilizing the home HVAC system will yield the best results.

 Rain can be helpful if there are moisture intrusion issues with the building envelope but it would prevent an exterior inspection until surfaces were allowed to dry enough.